-The Group is also exposed to cash flow interest rate risk in relation to the payment for life insurance policies (note 17), pledged bank balances and bank balances (note 18) as well as floating-rate bank borrowings (note 22).
+The Group is also exposed to cash flow interest rate risk in relation to pledged bank balances and bank balances (note 18) as well as floating-rate bank borrowings (note 22).

 The Group has not used any interest rate swaps to mitigate its exposure associated with interest rate risk.
-However, management of the Group monitors interest rate exposure and will consider hedging significant interest rate exposure should the need arise.
+However, the management of the Group monitors interest rate exposure and will consider hedging significant interest rate exposure should the need arise.